AshFoster/whisky-legends/README.md

 [Here's a link to the live site.](https://whisky-legends.herokuapp.com/)

+### Amazon Web Services (AWS)

+An [Amazon Web Services](https://aws.amazon.com/) S3 bucket has been used to host all static and media files for this website.
+A user, user group and bucket were created with appropriate names and with public access set to enabled.
+The ACCESS and SECRET keys provided were then used as environment variables within the project.

+### Stripe

+[Stripe](https://stripe.com/gb) was used for processing payments on the site, including the use of Stripe webhooks.
+After setting up an account and an appropriate webhook endpoint, the PUBLIC, SECRET and webhook SECRET keys provided were then used as environment variables within the project.

 ### Deploying with Heroku

 This project has been deployed on Heroku using the following steps: